-As a general guide TL2 for the shallow sand aquifer should be no less than 1.0 mAMSL and 1.5 mAMSL for deep shell bed groundwater levels (noting that changes in electrical conductivity are also a key indicator of saline intrusion).
+As a general guide TL2 for the shallow sand aquifer should be no less than 1.0 mAMSL and 1.5 mAMSL for deep shell bed groundwater levels.
+As a general guide TL2 for deep shellbed groundwater levels should be no less than 1.5 mAMSL (noting that changes in electrical conductivity are also a key indicator of saline intrusion).
 If necessary, water level records for individual sentinel bores will be correlated with existing monitoring sites to provide historical context for estimating the trigger levels in the new Paparore Sentinel bore.